 Recordings or links to recordings online should be sent with the completed registration form by Nov..4th.

 Candidates should perform at least 2 pieces of their own choice, up to a total of 15 minutes.

 Stage 3 – Final:

-Soloists will perform the recorder concerto (partial or complete) up to a total of 12 min. with Barrocada Israeli baroque collective, one of Israel's leading baroque ensembles.
+Soloists (categories 2-4) will perform the recorder concerto (partial or complete) up to a total of 12 min. with the Barrocada Israeli baroque collective, one of Israel's leading baroque ensembles.
 The candidates will have 1 rehearsal of 45 minutes with the ensemble on the day of the final.

-Ensembles will play a program of their choice up to 15 min.
+Soloists of category 1 & ensembles will play a program of their choice up to 15 min

 Videos sent to the competition will be sent to an international panel of judges who will grade the on a scale of 1-10.
 Candidates receiving an average score of at least 8.5 will be notified immediately and can start preparing for the competition by ordering a flight and booking a place to stay.

 Candidates receiving a score of 7-8.5 will have to wait until the end of the registration process to see how they ranked.
 On each category the 15 top ranking candidates will be accepted, as long as they scored more than 7.0.

 The semi final stage will take place in Israel, in a live concert.
 The panel of jury of each category will select up to 6 candidates to play in the final, and up to 3 finalists to compete in the Israeli music special final.